The-CEAS-Library/Foundations-of-Python-3/README.md

 # Foundations of Python 3

-Third workshop in a series of five Python workshops.

-Building on topics of the "Introduction to Python" Part 1 & 2 workshops.
-Basic knowledge of Python or attendance at the "Introduction to Python" beginner's workshops is strongly recommended.
+Building on topics of the "Foundations of Python" 1 & 2 workshops.
+Basic knowledge of Python or attendance at the "Foundation of Python 1" beginner's workshops is strongly recommended.

 ### Foundations of Python 3